LSAT Reading Comprehension Study Guide

 Before you tackle the actual passages, we suggest glancing at the questions tied to them first.
 This is another element of time management that will also grant you some idea of how to approach each passage in terms of which bits of information will be the most relevant.
 Additionally, we would advise you to try out this strategy during your study time to make sure it aligns with your testing style.
 Ultimately, there is no wrong way to approach the test, so long as you remain efficient with your time and are able to arrive at the correct answers.
 As long as you study the passage closely and keep track of the information provided within each of them, you’ll have nailed a major part of the Reading Comprehension section’s assessment goals.

 Just as you’ll want to devote special attention to the reading selections on the text, you’ll want to examine its questions just as thoroughly.
-Read not just the question you’re solving, but all of the possible answers from which you can choose, as thoroughly as possible.
-Remember: while the text selections will span across a wide range of subjects, you will only be expected to rely on the information provided to you within the passage.
+Read not just the question you’re solving, but all the possible answers from which you can choose, as thoroughly as possible.
+Remember: while the text selections will cover a wide range of subjects, you will only be expected to rely on the information provided to you within the passage.
 Use just the passage to tackle each question you come across throughout the exam.
 Any pre-existing knowledge you have about the subject may be misleading in terms of figuring out the answer, and is irrelevant to doing well on the exam.
 The test is not about the accuracy of the statements, but your accuracy in being able to read a text and then identify certain aspects about what you have read.
 Focus on the objective of the question you’re answering and decide on an answer that only corresponds to that objective.

 Before we close out this overview, we have one final, highly important suggestion for you to bear in mind.
 We know the importance of this exam to your law career.
 Every law student seeking higher education will have to contend with this exam.
 However, you should not be nervous or afraid.
 Use every resource possible to prepare as thoroughly as you can, and allow yourself to an ample window of time to do so.
 You have already made it this far by obtaining your undergraduate degree.
 Because of this prior preparation, you already have most of the tools you’ll need to excel on the exam.
 Your other tools for success will be understanding how the test works, knowing how you can approach it effectively, and efficient studying that leaves you with a plan of attack and complete confidence when testing day arrives.
 This overview (and the LSAT Reading Comprehension study guide also featured on this page) is meant to help you know how to sharpen those tools further and create an effective study plan.